-The IRT is a consulting review team within the Division of Cardiovascular and Renal Products (DCRP) that consists of clinical reviewers and analysts, clinical pharmacologists, statisticians, safety pharmacologists, project manager, data specialists and representatives from the Division of Applied Regulatory Science (DARS).
+The IRT is a consulting review team within the Division of Cardiology and Nephrology (DCN) that consists of clinical reviewers and analysts, clinical pharmacologists, statisticians, safety pharmacologists, project manager, data specialists and representatives from the Division of Applied Regulatory Science (DARS).

 The IRT can answer general and scientific questions related to proarrhythmia and blood pressure evaluation.
 However, all drug product-specific questions should be directed to the appropriate Clinical Review Division.